Skip to content

 How to use WhatsApp in your outbound

 There are so many different potential journeys through outbound.
-But Chris suggests some ways in which you can use WhatsApp with some message templates.
+But Chris suggests some ways in which you can use WhatsApp for sales with some message templates.

 Chris says: